Nepal floods and landslides kill at least 66 people

 Most rivers in the Himalayan nation have swollen, spilling over roads and bridges, authorities said, after nearly a week's delay in the retreat of South Asia's annual monsoon rains brought torrential downpours across the region.

-“Heavy rains are likely to continue until Sunday morning and weather is likely to clear after that,” Maharjan told Reuters.
+“Heavy rains are likely to continue until Sunday morning and weather is likely to clear after that,” she told Reuters.

-The Koshi river in the southeast, which causes deadly floods in India's eastern neighbouring state of Bihar almost every year, was running above the danger level at 450,000 cusecs, versus the normal figure of 150,000 cusecs, one official said.
+The Koshi river in the southeast, which causes deadly floods in India’s eastern neighbouring state of Bihar almost every year, was running above the danger level at 450,000 cusecs, versus the normal figure of 150,000 cusecs, one official said.
+A cusec is a measurement of water flow equivalent to one cubic foot a second.

-The river level is still rising, said Ram Chandra Tiwari, the area’s top bureaucrat.
+The river level is still rising.

 Hundreds of people die in the monsoon season every year in the landslides and flash floods common in the mountainous nation.

-Authorities said at least 254 people have died and 65 missing in landslides, floods and lightning strikes since mid-June when the annual monsoon rains started. – Reuters
+Authorities said at least 254 people have died and 65 are missing in landslides, floods and lightning strikes since mid-June when the annual monsoon rains started. – Reuters